The Cookin Chicks

 Instructions

-• In a medium skillet, cook chicken and onion in the vegetable oil until chicken is cooked through and onion is tender. *I added 1 tablespoon homemade taco seasoning for added flavor at this step! (see recipe below)
+• In a skillet over medium heat, cook chicken and onion in oil until heated through and tender.

 Nutrition